 Not sure what to look for?
 Here are three strongly performing publicly listed REITs to get you started:

 - VICI Properties, Inc. (NYSE:VICI): VICI Properties owns hundreds of gaming, hospitality and entertainment destinations across the U.S., including the iconic Caesars Palace, MGM Grand and Venetian Resort in Las Vegas.
-Its stock performance was up 18.8% year-over-year (YoY) on Jan.
-31.
+Its stock is up 13% over the past year.

-- Gaming and Leisure Properties, Inc. (NYSE:GLPI): Gaming and Leisure Properties, which owns 59 premier gaming and related facilities across 18 states, was up 19.13% YoY on Jan.
-31.
+- Gaming and Leisure Properties, Inc. (NYSE:GLPI): Gaming and Leisure Properties, which owns 59 premier gaming and related facilities across 18 states, is up 11% over the past year.

 - Getty Realty Corp.
-(NYSE:GTY): Getty Realty was up 22.58% YoY as of Jan.
-31. This REIT owns, leases and finances 1,021 freestanding convenience and auto-related properties across 38 states and Washington, D.C.
+(NYSE:GTY): Getty Realty has shot up 25% over the past year.
+This REIT owns, leases and finances 1,021 freestanding convenience and auto-related properties across 38 states and Washington, D.C.